 Adult attention-deficit/hyperactivity disorder (ADHD) is a fairly common condition, affecting an estimated 2.5% to 5% of the adult population, with some research suggesting that these rates may be increasing.
 While it is relatively common, it is frequently undiagnosed and untreated, with less than 20% of adults with the condition receiving an appropriate diagnosis and treatment.
-If left untreated, ADHD can lead to problems with productivity, interpersonal relationships, and further mental health problems.
+Untreated ADHD in adults can lead to problems with productivity, interpersonal relationships, and further mental health problems.

 Untreated ADHD in adults can also lead to problems with anxiety, depression, and substance abuse.
-If an individual suspects they have ADHD or know that they have untreated ADHD, it is essential for them to talk to a doctor or mental health professional to get the care they need.
-With proper diagnosis and treatment, many people with ADHD can lead successful and productive lives.
+If an individual suspects they have ADHD or knows that they have untreated ADHD, it is essential for them to talk to a doctor or mental health professional to get the care they need.
+With proper diagnosis and treatment, many adults with ADHD can lead successful and productive lives.

 Common Risks of Untreated ADHD in Adults